minkphp/docs/guides/session.rst

     $session->restart();

 Stopping the session is the best way to reset the session to its initial state.
 It will close the browser entirely.
-Using the session again requires starting the session before any other action.
-The ``Session::restart`` shortcut allows to do these 2 steps in a single actions.
+To use the session again, you need to start the session before any other action.
+The ``Session::restart`` shortcut allows you to do these 2 steps in a single call.

 The drawback of closing the browser and starting it again is that it takes time.
 In many cases, a lower level of isolation is enough in favor of a faster